geraldohomero/iriunwebcam-linux-error/README.md

 # Create a bash script for automation of the Iriun Webcam (fix error screen on Linux)
-*error page: initialization failed you may want to run: sudo modprobe 4l2loopback exclusive_caps=1*
+*Error page: initialization failed you may want to run: sudo modprobe 4l2loopback exclusive_caps=1*

 ![image](https://user-images.githubusercontent.com/70844369/175819438-1f221204-a006-4970-baf1-78cbf2b2f745.png)